ajoshiusc/disc_mri/fetal_mri/METRICS_DOCUMENTATION.md

 17. **Wright R, et al.** Construction of a fetal spinal cord atlas revealing effects of spina bifida. *NeuroImage* 2014; 95: 11-26.
 [Tissue contrast and imaging standards in fetal MRI]

-**Note:** The specific threshold values presented in this document (CR > 0.80, CNR > 0.40, SSIM > 0.90, SNR > 3.0, MSE < 5000) are derived from the experimental analysis of this dataset and represent empirically determined quality levels based on visual assessment and clinical requirements.
-While supported by the general principles established in the referenced literature, the exact numerical thresholds are study-specific and should be validated for other datasets and acquisition protocols.
+**Note:** Most of the numerical ranges and patterns presented in this document are derived from experimental analysis of this specific dataset.
+Only SSIM has established thresholds in the literature (for natural images), and general MRI SNR guidelines exist.
+The lack of standardized quality thresholds for fetal brain MRI reconstruction represents a significant gap in the literature.
+This study provides baseline data that could inform future standardization efforts, but the specific numerical values should not be considered universal standards without broader validation.

 **Scan Time Optimization:**
 - Traditional protocol: 10-12 stacks (~25-30 minutes)